Times Musicians Were Too Wasted To Perform Live

 Eddie Van Halen

-Roth was eventually replaced in Van Halen by Sammy Hagar, an established vocalist with several hits under his belt.
-The move divided fans at the time, but Hagar acquitted himself well within the band, especially considering the fact that his relationship with Eddie Van Halen wasn't always rosy.
+Van Halen's David Lee Roth was eventually replaced by Sammy Hagar, an established vocalist with several hits under his belt.
+The move divided fans at the time, but Hagar acquitted himself well within the band, especially considering the fact that Hagar's relationship with Eddie Van Halen wasn't always rosy.
 Even though Hagar's tenure was Van Halen's most commercially successful period, he was dismissed from the band in 1996.
 When he rejoined them for a reunion tour eight years later, he almost immediately wished he hadn't.
 In an interview with journalist Sally Steele in 2012, Hagar called his experience on the 2004 reunion tour "some of the most miserable, back-stabbing dark crap I've ever been involved with my whole life."

-According to Ultimate Classic Rock, Hagar tried to quit the tour at least once, but stayed under threat of getting sued, which every musician knows is an ideal situation for maximum rocking.
+Hagar tried to quit the tour at least once, but stayed under threat of getting sued, which every musician knows is an ideal situation for maximum rocking.
 Hagar barely spoke to Eddie for the entire tour, and on the final night, things really came unglued.
-Hagar recounted, "It was the worst show we'd ever done in our lives.
+In his memoir "Red: My Uncensored Life in Rock" (via Ultimate Classic Rock) Hagar recounted that "It was the worst show we'd ever done in our lives.
 Eddie played so bad."
-In the middle of a song, a visibly inebriated Eddie smashed his guitar to bits (sending guitar shrapnel flying into the crowd), tearfully shouted "You don't understand!" to the crowd, and stalked off the stage — emphatically ending his relationship with Hagar, who says he hasn't spoken to either of the Van Halen brothers since that night.
+In the middle of a song, a visibly inebriated Eddie smashed his guitar to bits (sending guitar shrapnel flying into the crowd), tearfully shouted "You don't understand!" to the crowd, and stalked off the stage, emphatically ending his relationship with Hagar.

 C.C.
 Deville

 Poison was one of the more respectable bands to work in the genre that is commonly known as "hair metal," with their supremely catchy tunes and wild stage antics earning them legions of spandex-clad, freaky-haired fans.
 Guitarist C.C.
-DeVille was a guy who knew how to put on a show — except during the 1991 MTV Video Music Awards, when he forgot how to put on a show, which song he was supposed to play, how to play his instrument, and presumably his name, because he was also a guy who liked to do a lot of cocaine.
+DeVille was a guy who knew how to put on a show — except during the 1991 MTV Video Music Awards, when he forgot how to put on a show, which song he was supposed to play, how to play his instrument, and presumably his name, all because of his serious cocaine misuse issue.

-The infamous sorta-performance is recounted on the band's fan club website.
-It started off poorly, and only got worse.
+The infamous performance started poorly and only got worse.
 First, DeVille launched into the band's hit "Unskinny Bop," the song they were supposed to play, during a commercial break.
 After lurching through the song for a couple minutes, DeVille seemed to realize he'd screwed up and just petered out, apparently waiting for host Arsenio Hall to tell him what to do.
 He then launched into the ironically titled "Let It Play," which he was actually not supposed to play.
 For some reason, lead singer Bret Michaels confused DeVille further by prompting him to play the band's other hit, "Talk Dirty To Me."
 So DeVille played it extremely poorly, even taking several seconds to notice when his guitar came completely unplugged.
-Michaels played it off afterward by proclaiming, "It ain't perfect, but it's rock and roll."
+Michaels played it off afterward by proclaiming, "It ain't perfect, but it's rock and roll" (via Ultimate Classic Rock).
 Then he followed DeVille backstage and fired the hell out of him.

 Jim Morrison

-It should surprise nobody that Doors front man Jim Morrison has earned his place on this list several times over.
-His booze-soaked stage shenanigans are well-documented, but two incidents stand out as particularly egregious, according to Ultimate Classic Rock.
+It might not surprise anybody that Doors front man Jim Morrison has earned his place on this list several times over.
+His booze-soaked stage shenanigans are well-documented, but two incidents stand out as particularly egregious.
 During a European tour in 1968, the band was playing a gig in Amsterdam with Jefferson Airplane, which may not have been a great idea.
 After doing approximately all of the drugs and drinking half the booze (saving the rest for Grace Slick), Morrison took the stage — during Jefferson Airplane's set, dancing around for a little while before collapsing into a pile and going nighty-night right there.
-As Morrison was carted off to the hospital, the show went on — with keyboardist Ray Manzarek taking over on vocals for the duration of the set.
+As Morrison was carted off to the hospital, the show went on, with keyboardist Ray Manzarek taking over on vocals for the duration of the set.

 Unfortunately, things sometimes got worse when Morrison stayed conscious long enough to attempt to perform.
 At a 1970 show in New Orleans, he mixed up his words, failed to sing entire verses, and used a mic stand for support throughout the set before finally just having a seat on a drum riser.
 When drummer John Densmore prodded Morrison with his foot, the Lizard King got up, grabbed the mic stand, smashed it to bits, and walked offstage.
 It was the last show he would ever play with the Doors, who at this point quite sensibly decided to just stop playing live.